 At the start of every month, log in to your Google Analytics account to check the number of page views your previous posts received.
 Also check if any comments dropped in.
 (Although, you should be regularly checking Comments so you can do a timely reply.)

 These statistics help you track the progress of your posts.
 It lets you see the level of engagement your posts attain.
 If you are consistent, you might spot patterns and therefore figure out topics that are really popular – topics your readers will fall in love with.
 You can then develop an editorial calendar that rocks!

 I know this was a lot of information to digest.
 That is why I created the 13 Action Blog Post Checklist.
-Click the image below to download it so that you don’t forget any of the steps in this awesome post:
+Click the Resource Library to access and download it so you don’t forget any of the steps in this awesome post!

 HOW ARE YOUR POSTS STACKING UP?
 WHICH ONE OR MORE OF THESE ACTIONS DO YOU FEEL WILL HELP YOU THE MOST?

 WE WOULD LOVE TO KNOW, SO PLEASE SHARE YOUR ANSWERS IN THE COMMENTS SECTION.
 LET’S HAVE A DIVINE CHAT!